paulsonkoly/shapeshifter.nvim/Readme.md

    vim.keymap.set("n", "<leader>t", shifter.shiftshapes)
    ```

+## Usage

+shapeshifter utilises treesitter to get access to the document AST.
+It starts from the current cursor position and looks at the AST node containing the cursor position directly.
+It checks if it can do any transformation with the node, otherwise it looks for the parent node.
+It walks the node hierarchy to the root node, checking if the node in focus could be shape shifted.
+It stops at the first node it finds, and executes the transformation.

+Thus if the cursor position is contained within multiple AST nodes that could be transformed, the transformation will only happen for the innermost node.
+For example a method might be transformed to be endless method, or the argument list might be transformed to be multi line.
+As the argument list is contained by the method, that is the one that will be executed.

 ## Plans

 Not much is implemented yet, but plan is to be able to transition between: